Last updated: October 30, 2021

-If you’re looking for an easy hike that looks and feels like an adventure in the remote wilderness, the walking track to Walls Lookout is a great option.
+If you’re looking for an easy hike that feels like an adventure in the remote wilderness, the walking track to Walls Lookout is a great option.

 This hike is located in the Mount Wilson area of the Blue Mountains, which is typically much quieter than the Katoomba, Leura and Wentworth Falls regions.

-The views from Walls Lookout of the Grose Valley and its surrounding cliffs are absolutely stunning, with lots of space to explore and wander around.
+The views from Walls Lookout over the Grose Valley and its surrounding cliffs are absolutely stunning, with lots of space to explore and wander around.

 |Walls Lookout Walking Track|